 This is the third and last post on the series of phrasal verbs.
 In this final activity the focus is on writing.
 The students will be consolidating the newly acquired vocabulary through writing short news stories.
-This activity can take place in the classroom but if you have already done any of the suggested classroom activities under the headings phrasal verbs 1 and phrasal verbs 2, it might be a good idea to set this as homework for reinforcement.
+This activity can take place in the classroom but if you have already done any of the suggested classroom activities under the headings phrasal verbs 1, phrasal verbs 2, or phrasal verbs 4, it might be a good idea to set this as homework for reinforcement.

 Once again, here is the list of ten phrasal verbs that I would want to revise with my Upper-Intermediate students.
 You will be creating your own list or selecting lexis from your coursebook series or a handout.
 Choose about ten items.

 - 1. run after: chase (police running after a thief)

 - 2. run around: be busy with many activities (a waiter running around all night)

 - 3. run away: escape (a thief running away from the police)

 - 4. run into: meet or find accidentally (run into an old friend)